 Just a few days before Jesus would die on the cross for the sins of the world, there is an account of a woman who took an opportunity to worship Him.
-Her display was lavish and loving, and remembered throughout all time.
+Her display was remarkable and loving and remembered throughout all time.

 John 12:1-8 is the passage.
 We find Lazarus hosting a dinner for Jesus.
 Martha is serving.
 Mary is near Jesus.

-It was six days before the Passover Feast.
+It is six days before the Passover Feast.
 Jesus came to Bethany, where Lazarus lived.
 Lazarus was the one Jesus had raised from the dead.

 2 A dinner was given at Bethany to honor Jesus.
 Martha served the food.
 Lazarus was among the people at the table with Jesus.
 3 Then Mary took about a pint of pure nard.
 It was an expensive perfume.
 She poured it on Jesus’ feet and wiped them with her hair.
 The house was filled with the sweet smell of the perfume.